konradlb/ESP32-Irrigation-Controller-with-ESP-EASY-Rules-Code/README.md

 on VegetablesOFF do
   gpio,25,0
 endon
+on start do
+  event,startWatering
+endon
 on startWatering do
 	timerSet,1,%v1%
   event,GrassBackON
 endon
 On Rules#Timer=1 do
   event,GrassBackOFF
-  event,startWatering2
+  event,startWateringFront
 endOn
-on startWatering2 do
+on startWateringFront do
-	timerSet,2,%v1%
+	timerSet,2,%v2%
   event,GrassFrontON
 endon
 On Rules#Timer=2 do